frendsick/torth/docs/types.md

 #### F-strings

-F-strings are strings that can contain any number of variables enclosed by curly brackets `{}`.
-The variables must be of type `str`.
+F-strings are strings that can contain any number of expressions enclosed by curly brackets `{}`.
+The expressions can contain arbitrary Torth code, the limitation being the expression must return a `str` in the end.

 F-strings use `str.cat` function from [std](../lib/std.torth) library under the hood to concatenate literal and variable sections of the f-string.
 Thus, f-strings cannot be used without including the [std](../lib/std.torth) library.

-F-strings do not support arbitrary expressions, only variables.

 Example: